SwedbankPay/developer.swedbankpay.com/payments/trustly/index.md

 Prior to launching Trustly Payments at your site, make sure that you have done the following:

-1. Make sure that the payment option is displayed with a Trustly logo.
+1. Make sure that the payment option is displayed with a Trustly logo, corresponding to the [Trustly Guidelines][trustly-guidelines].

-## API Requests

-The API requests are displayed in the sales flow below.
+{% include intent.md sale=true show_authorization=false %}

+### Payment Type

+Trustly is one of the instruments using one-phase payments.
+The `sale` is done when the consumer successfully confirms in the app, capturing the funds instantly.
+The `abort` operation is still available, but the `cancel` and `capture` operations are not.
+The `reversal`, if needed, is done by the merchant at a later time.
+Read more about the [different operations][after-payment] and the [payment resource][payment-resource].

 ## Languages